 - Exportation of goods;

-- Fuel;
+- Fuel:

-- Maize meal and mahango;
+- Maize meal, mahango and mahango meal;

-- Sunflower cooking oil, fresh and dried beans, fried out or processed animal fat used for the preparation of food, bread and cake flour (sifted and unsifted), and bread;
+- Fresh and dried beans (excluding canned or frozen), sunflower cooking oil, fried out or processed animal fat used for the preparation of food, bread and cake flour (sifted and unsifted), and bread.
+However these are excluded when cooked, served as a meal, or as prepared food;

-- Dry white or wet or dry brown granular sugar;
+- Dry white, or wet or dry brown granular sugar;

-- Fresh milk;
+- · Fresh milk;

-- The supply of funeral undertaking services;
+- Funeral undertaking services;

 - International transport; and

 - Erection, extension and sale of land and buildings for residential purposes.